bonjune/Introduction-to-CS/basic/README.md

 ## Python Install Guide.

-1. Download Anaconda with python3.
+1. Download Anaconda for python3.
 [Click here to download.](https://www.anaconda.com/distribution/)
-2. Type the same as below to check if the anaconda is installed successfully.
+2. Type the command same as below to check if the anaconda is installed successfully.

 ```
 (conda) conda --version